 Odile Nicole is thrilled at the opportunity to spend the Summer in Berkeley as Site Director for ‘Girls on the Go’.
 The last several years she has been based in New Orleans, LA, learning about the rich creole roots of Louisiana culture and environment.
 Odile works as a professional teaching artist.
 A theatre artist by trade, she creates original works of art either alone or with creative ensembles.
 Simultaneously, she brings the performing arts into the classroom, teaching children to step more fully into creative collaboration, and integrating the arts into the academic curriculum.
 She has over twenty years of experience working with children and is constantly learning from the experience.
 You would know her for her passion for creativity, mindfulness practice, personal development, relational intelligence, travel, singing and dance (particularly partner dancing).
 She is also fluent in Spanish.

 Hi everyone!
-I’m Olivia and I’m super excited to be a part of Girls on the Go this summer!
-I’ve grown up in Oakland where I spend most of my time rowing on the estuary or up in the hills, hiking with my dog.
+I’m Olivia and I’m super excited to be returning to Girls on the Go for my second summer as a staff member!
+I am currently attending UC Davis as a Global Disease Biology Major but I grew up in Oakland.
+I love hiking, playing with my dog, biking, doing crafts and working with all our fabulous campers!
 I went to Monkey Business and Girls on the Go myself and have the fondest memories of traveling all around the Bay Area to try new things!
-I’ve worked as a camp counselor at the Oakland SPCA Animal Camp as well as a CIT for Monkey Business a few years ago and I am super pumped to return!
-I am graduating from Oakland Tech this year and attending UC Davis in the fall and majoring in Animal Biology.
+I’ve worked as a camp counselor at the Oakland SPCA Animal Camp as well as a CIT for Monkey Business a few years ago and I am so excited to return!